Inflammatory bowel disease: Signs and symptoms

 In spite of Crohn's and UC being very different diseases, both may present with any of the following symptoms: abdominal pain, diarrhea, rectal bleeding, severe internal cramps/muscle spasms in the region of the pelvis and weight loss.
-Anemia is the most prevalent extraintestinal complication of inflammatory bowel disease.
+Anemia is the most prevalent extraintestinal complication of inflammatory bowel disease (IBD).
 Associated complaints or diseases include arthritis, pyoderma gangrenosum, primary sclerosing cholangitis, and non-thyroidal illness syndrome (NTIS).
 Associations with deep vein thrombosis (DVT) and bronchiolitis obliterans organizing pneumonia (BOOP) have also been reported.
 Diagnosis is generally by assessment of inflammatory markers in stool followed by colonoscopy with biopsy of pathological lesions.

 Causes

 IBD is a complex disease which arises as a result of the interaction of environmental and genetic factors leading to immunological responses and inflammation in the intestine.

 Diet

 People living with IBD are very interested in diet, but little is known about the impact of diet on these patients.
 Recent reviews underlined the important role of nutritional counselling in IBD patients.
 Patients should be encouraged to adopt diets that are best supported by evidence and involve monitoring for the objective resolution of inflammation.

 A 2022 study found that diets with increased intake of fruits and vegetables, reduction of processed meats and refined carbohydrates, and preference of water for hydration were associated with lower risk of active symptoms with IBD, although increased intake of fruits and vegetables alone did not reduce risk of symptoms with Crohn's disease.
+A 2022 scientific review also found generally positive outcomes for IBD patients who adhered to the Mediterranean diet (high fruit and vegetable intake).

 Dietary patterns are associated with a risk for ulcerative colitis.
 In particular, subjects who were in the highest tertile of the healthy dietary pattern had a 79% lower risk of ulcerative colitis.

 Gluten sensitivity is common in IBD and associated with having flareups.
 Gluten sensitivity was reported in 23.6% and 27.3% of Crohn's disease and ulcerative colitis patients, respectively.

-A diet high in protein, particularly animal protein, and/or high in sugar may be associated with increased risk of inflammatory bowel disease and relapses.
+A diet high in protein, particularly animal protein, and/or high in sugar may be associated with increased risk of IBD and relapses.